A note on the local weak limit of a sequence of expander graphs: Proofs

-\begin{proof}[Proof of Theorem \ref{t}] Without loss of generality we assume that $|G_n|=n$.
-Let the law of the limiting random graph be denoted by $\mu$.
+We first prove Theorem \ref{t}. \begin{proof}[Proof of Theorem \ref{t}] Without loss of generality we assume that $|G_n|=n$.
+Let the law of the limiting random rooted graph $(G,\rho)$ be denoted by $\mu$ and $f$ be any rerooting-invariant function.
 We show that for any two rational numbers $a,b$ such that $0\leq a<b\leq 1$, if